ibm-cloud-docs/openshift/openshift_ts.md

 {: #webhooks_update}

 {: tsSymptoms}
 During a master operation such as updating your cluster version, the cluster had a broken webhook application.
 Now, master operations cannot complete.
-You see an error seimilar to the following:
+You see an error similar to the following:

 ```
 Cannot complete cluster master operations because the cluster has a broken webhook application.
 For more information, see the troubleshooting docs: 'https://ibm.biz/master_webhook'